-Preferably, complaints should be filed within thirty (30) days of the alleged occurrence.
+Preferably, complaints should be filed within thirty (30) calendar days of the alleged occurrence.
 Timely reporting of complaints facilitates the investigation and resolution of such complaints.
 The District will investigate such complaints promptly and equitably, and will take corrective action when allegations are verified.

-As soon as a student feels that they, or another student has been subjected to Protected Class discrimination, harassment or retaliation, the individual should make a written complaint to Deborah Mailloux-Petersen, Director of Pupil Services, or to the building principal, or designee.
+As soon as an individual feels that they, or another employee has been subjected to Protected Class discrimination or harassment, the individual should make a written complaint to the Superintendent or designee.